isomerpages/gb-assist/pages/solutionrepo/solution2077.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Direct Purchase
+Subscription or Leasing

 #### Support Level
-Up to 80% for SMEs <br>
+Up to 70% (80% from 1 Apr 2020 to 31 Mar 2022)% for SMEs <br>
-Up to 60% for non-SMEs
+Up to NA% for non-SMEs

 #### Things to Note
-Operating time of >15 hours and talk range of 100-200 meters.
-Example vendor: Kenwah System

-Additional criteria for SMEs:
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information